justin-gallant/Regression/README.md

 ## Overview

-This project simplifies and implements a conceptual novel technique in bayesian online learning to infer/predict distribution shift for a new data point, by using a smart prior which adapts to new information.
+This project simplifies and implements a conceptual novel technique in bayesian online learning to infer/predict distribution shift for a new data point, by using a smart likelihood which adapts to new information.
 This technique was proposed by Li et Al. (2020) in their paper cited above.

 The method consists of creating a smart likelihood variable and updating the likelihood based on weighting surprise from fresh data to infer distribution shifts.